tinygo-org/tinygo-site/content/docs/reference/microcontrollers/featured/pico-w.md

 - Flash your TinyGo program to the board using this command:

     ```shell
-    tinygo flash -target=pico [PATH TO YOUR PROGRAM]
+    tinygo flash -target=pico-w [PATH TO YOUR PROGRAM]
     ```

-- The Pico board should restart and then begin running your program.
+- The Pico-W board should restart and then begin running your program.

 ### Troubleshooting